theopensystemslab/planx-new/infrastructure/performance/README.md

 The API load testing script requires some files to work with, which are in `/samples`.
 Care should be taken to make sure anything added there is in the public domain.

 For example, I used [Unsplash](https://unsplash.com/s/photos/tree?license=free) to search for an image with a ['free' license](https://unsplash.com/license), and printed a page from the [WikiHouse](https://www.wikihouse.cc/) site as a PDF.

+### File scanning

+We automatically scan file uploads via [Scanii](https://scanii.com/).
+In order to ensure we don't use our credits scanning files during load testing, please disable the staging API key via the Scanii web console before commencing any testing.